 The Same Sky Foundation Fund provides support for these great programs.

-The Forum for African Women Educationalists (FAWE) is a Pan African women’s organization whose mission is to support girls and women acquire education for development.
+The Forum for African Women Educationalists (FAWE) is a Pan-African women’s organization whose mission is to support girls and women to acquire education for development.
 The Same Sky Foundation provides scholarship support for young girls to study S.T.E.M. and prepare for university.
 We continue to support graduates of the FAWE School when they pursue a college degree in the sciences.

 Indego Africa, our on-the-ground partner, supports women in Rwanda through economic empowerment, training and education.
 The foundation joins Indego Africa in providing training over the course of six months.
 These artisans create their own business collectives, work with locally sourced materials, open bank accounts and have access to a supply chain where they can sell their products and earn an above average wage.